Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Numerical Optimization.md

 * [Comments on "Anderson Acceleration, Mixing and Extrapolation"](https://dash.harvard.edu/handle/1/34773632)

-[The Baillon-Haddad Theorem provides an important link between convex optimization and fixed-point iteration,](http://faculty.uml.edu/cbyrne/BHSeminar2015.pdf) which proves that if the gradient of a convex and continuously differentiable function is nonexpansive, then it is actually `firmly nonexpansive`.
+[The Baillon-Haddad Theorem provides an important link between convex optimization and fixed-point iteration,](http://faculty.uml.edu/cbyrne/BHSeminar2015.pdf) which proves that if the gradient of a convex and continuously differentiable function is non-expansive, then it is actually `firmly non-expansive`.

 * [The Baillon-Haddad Theorem Revisited](https://people.ok.ubc.ca/bauschke/Research/60.pdf)
 * [Recent Advances in Convex Optimization and Fixed Point Algorithms by Jean-Christophe Pesquet](https://www.i2m.univ-amu.fr/seminaires_signal_apprentissage/Slides/2015_04_28_Pesquet_course_main.pdf)